zranger1/PixelTeleporter/PixelTeleporter/distribution/PixelTeleporter-2/README.md

 You'll also need a computer with reasonably modern OpenGL compatible graphics hardware, running any OS that Processing 3 supports.
 Faster is better.

 ## Installing the Library into Processing
-To install the library, you will need to download the latest version of PixelTeleporter.zip from the "Releases" section of the repository and manually copy it to the ```libraries``` folder of your Processing sketchbook.
+To install, you will need to [download PixelTeleporter.zip](https://github.com/zranger1/PixelTeleporter/releases/tag/v1.1.0) and manually copy it to the ```libraries``` folder of your Processing sketchbook.

 To find the Processing sketchbook on your computer, open the Preferences window from the Processing application (PDE) and look for the "Sketchbook location" item at the top.